kyma-project/istio/docs/user/04-40-incompatible-istio-sidecar-version.md

 ## Symptom

-You upgraded the Istio module and mesh connectivity is broken.
+You upgraded the Istio module, and mesh connectivity is broken.

 ## Cause